cugos/cugos.github.com/2016-spring-fling/index.md

             company: Mapbox
   -
     type: talk
-    title: TBD
+    title: POSM Play
-    description: We are working on putting together other workshops that are friendly to beginners and experienced developers alike.
-Stay tuned!
+    description: Seth and Nick will bring along the POSM tooling they gave a talk about for us to explore and break.
     speakers:
         -
             name: Helpful Cugosians